Characterization of Non-Deterministic Chaos in Two-Dimensional Non-Smooth Vector Fields: Proof of Theorem

-If $M^s \neq \emptyset$, then the result follows from Theorem \ref{theo:complete}.
-The case $M^s = \emptyset$ will follow from the two lemmas below.
-We now assume that the Filippov systems is topologically transitive, since the converse is trivial.
+If $\Slide \setminus \emptyset$, then the result follows from \cref{theo:complete}.
+The case $\Slide = \emptyset$ will follow from the two lemmas below.
+We now assume that the Filippov system is topologically transitive, since the converse is trivial.

-\begin{lemma} Assume topological transitivity, $M^s = \emptyset$ and $\Sigma^{t}_\varphi$ is dense.
-Then there is a $G_\delta$ set of $M$ such that each point in this set has some dense Filippov orbit. \end{lemma} \begin{proof}

-Now, recall that we are assuming a finite number of tangency points and our space is two dimensional.
+\begin{lemma} Assume topological transitivity, $\Slide = \emptyset$ and $\Sigma^{t}_\varphi$ is dense.
+Then there is a residual set of $M$ such that each point in this set has some dense Filippov orbit. \end{lemma} \begin{proof} Now, recall that we are assuming a finite number of tangency points and our space is two dimensional.
 Hence, we may construct a Filippov orbit inside $\Sigma^{t}_\varphi$ which is dense.

 Let us call this dense Filippov orbit as $\gamma(t)$ and let $t_0$ the time such that $\gamma(t_0)\in \Sigma^{t}$ and $\gamma(t)\cap \Sigma^{t}=\emptyset$ for all $t>t_0$.
 Therefore $\gamma([t_0,\infty])$ is dense in $M$ and it does not intersect any tangency point.